autolab-fi/line-robot-curriculum/lessons/module_6/Arrays and Processing Data with Loops.md

 // I2C Address (default 42)
 Octoliner octoliner(42);
-// Black threshold for detection const int BLACK_THRESHOLD = 100;
+const int MY_BLACK_THRESHOLD = 100;

 void setup() {
     octoliner.begin();
-    octoliner.setSensitivity(230);  // Adjust sensitivity if needed
-    printMQTT("Line Sensor Array Analysis Started");
-}

-void loop() {
+    octoliner.setSensitivity(245);

     // YOUR CODE HERE:
     // 1.
-Create an array with 8 elements
+Create three arrays to store 8 sensor readings each
     // 2.
-Use a for loop to store all sensor readings in the array
+Take first set of sensor readings
     // 3.
-Use another for loop to check which sensors detect the line
+Move robot forward for 10cm and take second set of readings
     // 4.
-Use printMQTT to report which sensors detect the line
+Move robot forward again by 10cm and take third set of readings
+    // 5.
+Use loops to send all 24 values systematically with delays

 }

+void loop() {
+    // Empty - all work done in setup() as it shall be performed only once }
 ```

-Expected output:
-When a sensor detects the line, it should send a message like: "Sensor 3 is ON THE LINE"
+### **Expected Behavior:**

+- The robot should collect 24 total sensor values (8 sensors × 3 positions)
+- Values should be sent systematically with proper delays
+- The verification system will check whether the sensor outputs are as expected.

 ---

 ## **Conclusion**

-Arrays are powerful tools for working with multiple related values in your robot programs.
-By combining arrays with loops and conditional statements, you can efficiently analyze sensor data, detect patterns, and make decisions based on multiple inputs.
-This approach is essential for more complex robotic behaviors like line following, obstacle avoidance, and sensor fusion.
+Arrays are essential for organizing and processing multiple related values in robotics.
+By combining arrays with movement commands and systematic data collection, you can create programs that gather comprehensive sensor data over time and space.
+This approach is fundamental for advanced robotics applications like mapping, pattern recognition, and environmental analysis.
+The ability to store, organize, and systematically process sensor data using arrays is a crucial skill for any robotics programmer.